Peterpiotr/siguren-documentation/docs/source/maintenance/lubrication.rst

 Drain of the Hydraulic System
 ------------------------------

 After each operation of the MotoSuiveur an auto diagnostic programme is run to check that there is no air within the damping chamber.

-If air is detected, the damping chamber has to be drained.
+If air is detected, the damping chamber must be drained.
 This operation must be carried out by a qualified operator.

-.. list-table:: hydraulic system draining instruction
+.. list-table:: Hydraulic system draining instruction
+   :width: 600 px
    :widths: 5 95
    :header-rows: 1
    :class: instruction-table